 4. Is there one decisive or definitive grammar we could call “the true grammar”?

 There is no such grammar course, theory, or book, and it is not likely there is ever going to be.
-Mr. Chomsky’s theory is about a basis for all languages to have in common.
-This basis does not lay out the detail that allows communication in any particular language.
+Mr. Chomsky’s theory is about a rational basis for all languages to have in common.
+This basis does not have the detail that allows communication in any particular language.

 Natural language learning and use requires the human person.
 This means there are as many grammar and language faculties as there are language speakers.
 There is no “mathematical”, “purely functional”, or “strictly logical” brain connectivity to allow making rules for everyone, even if to speak just one natural language.